junxit/us-congress-bills-111/bill.md

 ## Preamble

 - Whereas recreational aviation represents a significant portion of the Nation’s aviation activity;
 - Whereas recreational aviators utilize backcountry airstrips as access points for a variety of activities;
-- Whereas backcountry airstrips provide multiple benefits to the general public, including search and rescue, fire management, research, disaster relief, and wildlife management;
-- Whereas recreational aviation helps State economies by providing efficient access for visitors seeking recreational activities;
-- Whereas backcountry airstrips serve as emergency landing sites in the event of mechanical problems or inclement weather;
-- Whereas backcountry airstrips provide access for those who do not have the physical ability to access backcountry areas by other means; and
-- Whereas recreational airstrips have a small footprint on the landscape, provide for dispersed recreational activity, and act as internal trailheads within backcountry areas: Now, therefore, be it
-- Whereas recreational aviation represents a significant portion of the Nation’s aviation activity;
-- Whereas recreational aviators utilize backcountry airstrips as access points for a variety of activities;
 - Whereas backcountry airstrips provide multiple benefits to the general public, including search and rescue, fire management, research, disaster relief, and wildlife management benefits;